-- Establish formal volunteer and partnership policies and agreements following the recommended practices in the previous section and in Appendix C. - Track volunteer and partnership metrics (monetary support and hours) on a consistent basis. - Establish and track measurable outcomes for each partnership. - Create a volunteer handbook and make it along with a volunteer application available online. - Outline the volunteer process online to minimize staff time answering frequently asked questions.
+- Establish formal volunteer and partnership policies and agreements following the recommended practices in the previous section and in the Appendices. - Track volunteer and partnership metrics (monetary support and hours) on a consistent basis. • Establish and track measurable outcomes for each partnership. - Create a volunteer handbook and make it, and a volunteer application, available online. - Outline the volunteer process online to minimize staff time answering frequently asked questions.

-A complete list of volunteer recommendations and recommended practices can be found in Appendix C.
+A complete list of volunteer recommendations and recommended practices can be found the Appendices.